-Thanks to our relentless pursuit of delivering the highest quality user experience, CorelDRAW Graphics Suite X8 is fully compliant with and certified for Windows 10.
+Thanks to our relentless pursuit of delivering the highest quality user experience, CorelDRAW Graphics Suite 2017 is fully compliant with and certified for Windows 10.
 Corel delivers the same reliability and performance that users have come to expect when working on world's most popular operating system.

-Improved Hints docker
+Hints docker

 The Hints docker is a hub of valuable learning resources designed to help reduce the learning curve for new users.
 It dynamically displays context-sensitive information on the currently selected tool and provides links to related information.
-Enhanced in CorelDRAW Graphics Suite X8, the Hints docker now gives you guick access to additional resources such as video hints, longer videos, and written tutorials, so you can learn more about a tool or feature without having to search.
-For more information, see "Using Hints" on page 40.
+The Hints docker gives you quick access to additional resources such as video hints, longer videos, and written tutorials, so you can learn more about a tool or feature without having to search.
+For more information, see "Using Hints" on page 44.

-Enhanced Hints topics let you access additional resources about tools.
+Hints topics let you access additional resources about tools.